What has Cindy done so far?

 - Initiated and led the land purchase, development, and protection of the Bates Boat Ramp/Buxton River Park project (boat ramp, parking lot, bathrooms, trail, and interpretive signs)

-- Worked with citizens, Idaho Fish and Game, and the Bureau of Land Management to secure land and funding for a public shooting range in Teton County (waiting on the BLM to complete NEPA)
+- Worked with citizens, Idaho Fish and Game, and the Bureau of Land Management to secure land for a public shooting range in Teton County (waiting on the BLM to complete NEPA)

 - Prevented development of a county-owned parcel adjacent to Teton Creek and supported construction of a new pathway for improved public access.